Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 **Relentless Mockery:** As a minor action, you may make a Presence attack against a creature within 30 feet, applying crazed if you hit

 **Ceremony of the Blooming Flowers:** As a downtime activity, you may perform the Ceremony of the Blooming Flowers.
-All party members (including yourself) have advantage on skill checks made to perform the Research downtime activity during this rest.
-Gain the benefit of the Research downtime activity.
+All party members (including yourself) have advantage on skill checks made to perform the Splice downtime activity during this rest.
+Gain the benefit of the Splice downtime activity.

 ## Summer’s Vitality
 Industrious as bees building up their hive, the people of the Summer Tribe welcome guests to their land.